-Finding the Kiboko
+Finding the Gura Gear Kiboko DSLR Backpack

 For mirrorless systems, there’s a smaller 16L bag with all the same design elements, except the laptop pocket fits a 13″.
 “The bag holds 2 mirrorless cameras and two lenses.
-The bag also holds 2 mirrorless camera and four lenses up to full-frame 70-200 f/2.8.” $269.00 (3lbs)
+The bag also holds 2 mirrorless cameras and four lenses up to full-frame 70-200 f/2.8.” $269.00 (3lbs)

 Things to Note

 For photographers who use pro-sized DSLR like the 1DX, the camera is a little higher than the depth of the bags.
 That said, you’re still able to close it without feeling like you’re cramming it in.